nyaxt/webpackage/draft-yasskin-http-origin-signed-responses.md

 fields and a `Signature` header field ({{signature-header}}) holding a list of one or more parameterised signatures that vouch for the content of the response.

+CNOTE Chrome ToT currently only implements signed exchange as a response to an HTTP request, and does not support Server Push-ed exchange.

 The client categorizes each signature as "valid" or "invalid" by validating that signature with its certificate or public key and other metadata against the significant headers and content ({{signature-validity}}).
 This validity then